12 Rules of Courtly Love In Medieval Courts

 5. Unattainability

-Unattainability is a key rule of courtly love, which governed the relationships between knights and noblewomen during medieval times.
+Unattainability is one of the rules of courtly love that defined relationships between knights and noblewomen in medieval times.

-The unattainability of the noblewoman could stem from various factors such as her social status, marital commitments, or the knight’s own lack of noble birth.
+Factors such as social status, marital commitments, or the knight’s lack of noble birth contribute to this unattainability.

 Related: Examples of Chivalry Behaviours Men Should Master